 Be a warrior, not a wimp!

-NOTE: Even though this David / Saul article was originally designed for our older boys, I also wished to send it to our older girls.
-I asked the Lord to show me how it could be done.
+NOTE: Even though this David / Saul article was originally designed for our older boys, I also wished to send it to our older girls, so asked the Lord to show me how it could be done.
 I ended up deliberately choosing very girly items (e.g. flower colouring pages) to send with the article and writing along these lines in their letter: Share this challenge with the boys in your life and tell them what you will be looking for when you come to choose a husband! :)

 If you like my work, please tell others and ‘like’ this page.
 Your kind comments make my day!

 Come and say Hi to Paper Gifts for Estefany on…

 Collect your FREE BONUS GIFTS when you sign up to follow me.
 What will they be?
 Click here to find out.
 And collect more FREE BONUS GIFTS when you follow me on FACEBOOK (click on ‘Secret Treasure’ on the left hand side in the apps section).